Sean Bean: Early life

-Shaun Mark Bean was born in the Handsworth suburb of Sheffield on 17 April 1959, the son of Rita (née Tuckwood) and Brian K. Bean (born 1934).
+Shaun Mark Bean was born in the Handsworth suburb of Sheffield on 17 April 1959, the son of Rita and Brian K. Bean (born 1934).
 He has a younger sister, Lorraine.
 His paternal grandfather, Harold Bean Jr. (1914–2001), served in the Royal Navy in the Second World War and was a stud mill labourer who later became a pacifist.
 His father owned a fabrication company that employed 50 people, including Bean's mother, who worked as a secretary.
 Despite becoming relatively wealthy, the family never moved away from the council estate as they preferred to remain close to friends and family.
 As a child, Bean smashed a glass door during an argument, which left a piece of glass embedded in his leg that briefly impeded his walking, and left a large scar.
 This prevented him from pursuing his ambition of playing football professionally.

 Bean first attended a local school, Handsworth Junior School, before going to Athelstan School until he was 12, when he went to study at Brook School.
 In 1975, Bean left Brook Comprehensive School with O levels in Art and English.
 After a job at a supermarket and another for the local council, he started work at his father's firm.
 Once a week, he attended Rotherham College of Arts and Technology to study welding.
 While at college, he came upon an art class, and decided to pursue his interest in art.
 After attending courses at two other colleges, one for half a day and the other for less than a week, he returned to Rotherham College, where he enrolled in a drama course.
 After some college plays and one at Rotherham Civic Theatre, he won a scholarship to the Royal Academy of Dramatic Art (RADA), starting a seven-term course in January 1981.